cython/cython/docs/src/userguide/extension_types.rst

                @cython.final
                cdef done(self): pass

-Trying to create a Python subclass from type or method marked as final will raise a :class:`TypeError` at runtime.
-Cython will also prevent subtyping a final type or overriding final method inside of the same module, i.e. creating an extension type that uses a final type as its base type will fail at compile time.
+Trying to create a Python subclass from a final type or overriding a final method will raise a :class:`TypeError` at runtime.
+Cython will also prevent subtyping a final type or overriding a final method inside of the same module, i.e. creating an extension type that uses a final type as its base type will fail at compile time.
 Note, however, that this restriction does not currently propagate to other extension modules, so even final extension types can still be